Sample Sequence of Courses

 SPPN 610 - Clinical Methods in Speech-Language Pathology (3 Credits)

-Introduces graduate students to professional issues and standards related to the discipline of Speech-Language Pathology, including scope of practice, ethics, and cultural and linguistic diversity.
-General principles of clinical observation, assessment, establishment of treatment goals, report writing, documentation, and service delivery in various settings, including educational and medical settings, are emphasized.
-Understanding of federal, state, and local laws, guidelines and statutes in school settings including HIPAA, FERPA, FAPE, least restrictive settings, inclusion, IEPs, RTI, and Due Process, is presented.
-Goal writing in educational and other settings is highlighted including SMART goals and alternatives.
-Impartial hearings and documentation is discussed.
+This course introduces graduate students to professional issues and standards related to the discipline of Speech-Language Pathology, including scope of practice andethics..
+General principles of clinical observation, assessment, establishment of treatment goals, report writing, documentation, and service delivery in various facilities, including educational and medical settings, are emphasized.
+This course also includes a workshop on respect for individualized care.

-The student will learn to evaluate and diagnose speech and language disorders.
-Administration of formal and authentic tests as well as the interpretation of results will be discussed.
-The course will emphasize the diagnosis of the child and adult with specific emphasis on test selection, related assessment procedures, psychometrics and analysis of results.
+Students will learn to evaluate and diagnose speech and language disorders..
+Administration of formal and authentic tests and the interpretation of results will be discussed.
+The course will emphasize the diagnosis of children and adults with specific emphasis on test selection, related assessment procedures, psychometrics and analysis of results.
 Diagnostic report writing will be emphasized.
-Requirements for assessment and report writing for a variety of settings including medical and educational settings will be presented.
-Specific attention will be given to evaluations and reports for CPSE and CSE within the NYC DOE and other private and public school settings, as well as development of IEPs.
-Federal, state and local guidelines, requirements, rulings and legislation will be presented as they relate to school assessments, re-evaluations and documentation.
+Requirements for assessment and report writing for a variety of settings including medical and educational setting will be presented.
+Specific attention will be given to evaluations and reports for CPSE and CSE within the NYC DOE and other private and public-school settings, as well as the development of IEPs.
+Federal, state, and local guidelines, requirements, rulings, and legislation will be presented as they relate to school assessments, re-evaluations, and documentation.

 SPPN 612 - Articulation and Phonology (3 Credits)

-This course is designed to enable the student to gain theoretical and clinical knowledge and management of articulation and phonological disorders in the pre-school and school-age population.
-Typically developing phonology and speech sound acquisition are presented in contrast to atypical development and articulation related to communication disorders.
-Articulation disorders which are influenced by languages other than Standard English and limited proficiency in English are differentiated from phonological disorders.
-Assessment and treatment procedures for the child and adult are addressed.
+This course is designed to enable the student to gain theoretical and clinical knowledge and management of articulation and phonological disorders in pre-school and school-age population.
+Typically developing phonology and speech sound acquisition are presented in contrast to atypical speech sound development.
+The assessment module includes differential diagnosis procedures to identify and contrast dialectical/linguistic/multicultural differences and speech sound disorders.
+The intervention module examines current and evidence-based treatment approaches for speech sound disorders,.
 The impact of phonology on development of literacy skills is examined.
-Clinical practice of speech language pathology in the school setting (K-12) is discussed with respect to special education, models of service delivery, and referral and evaluation for services.
+Clinical practice of speech language pathology in the public-school setting (K-12) is discussed with respect to special education, models of service delivery, and referral and evaluation for services.

-SPPN 615 - Neuroanatomy and Physiology of Speech (formerly Advanced Anatomy and Physiology) (3 Credits)
+SPPN 615 - Neuroanatomy and Physiology of Speech (3 Credits)

-SPPN 630 - Language Disorders in Pre-School and School-Age Children (3 Credits)
+SPPN 630 - Language Disorders in the Pre-School and School-Age Children (3 Credits)

 Total Credits = 15